Parameter-efficient Multi-Task and Multi-Domain Learning using Factorized Tensor Networks: Technical Details

 where $\mathbf{w}^r_{1,t},\mathbf{w}^r_{2,t},\mathbf{w}^r_{3,t}$ represent vectors of length $k^2,C_{in},C_{out}$, respectively, and $\otimes$ represents the Kronecker product.

-Apart from low-rank tensor update, we also optimize over batchnorm layers (BN) for each task/domain \cite{ioffe2015batch,pham2021continual}.
+Apart from low-rank tensor update, we also optimize over Batch Normalization layers (BN) for each task/domain \cite{ioffe2015batch,pham2021continual}.
 The BN layer learns two vectors $\Gamma$ and $\beta$, each of length $C_{out}$.
 The BN operation along $C_{out}$ dimension can be defined as element-wise multiplication and addition: